December is one of the most magical times of the year to be in the United States! And these are the best places to visit in the USA in December!

 Reasons to visit NYC in December: famous for Christmas and NYE events, ice skating at Rockefeller Center

-Winter is the ideal time to visit NYC because of its lesser crowds, mostly due to the cold.
-It is decently cold in December, however, it’s far worse in January and February.
+Winter is the ideal time to visit NYC because of its smaller crowds, mostly due to the cold.
+It is decently cold in December; however, it’s far worse in January and February.

 The Rockefeller Christmas Tree is lit for over a month in the Rockefeller Center and is adjacent to its ice rink, where you’ll always find people skating under the festive lights and grandiose decorations.

 Fifth Avenue in Midtown Manhattan is busy with its legendary holiday sales, seasonal presentations, and events.

 The New Year’s Eve Ball Drop in Times Square is an anticipated event, with afterparties all throughout the block until early morning.
 There are seasonal shows performed on Broadway and the New York Ballet as well!

 Average temperatures and precipitation: highs of 60°F and lows of 34°F; 3 days of rain

 Reasons to visit Sedona in December: hiking opportunities, stargazing, Red Rock Festival of Lights

 Sedona is the least crowded during the winter and has average high temperatures in the mid-50s, whereas average lows range from the high 20s to low 30s.

 The Arizona city does get snow; however, it doesn’t last too long when the sunlight hits the red rocks.

 The red rock towers, cliffs, and steep canyon walls are surrounded by almost two million acres of national forest land, including pine forests, and nestled between two state parks and four wilderness areas.